 - Did you provide your users with enough time to read and use the content?

 - Can users navigate and find content easily?
-If yes, does the web pages have titles that describe the topic so they can determine where they are?
+If yes, do the web pages have titles that describe the topic so they can determine where they are?